AI-Powered Monte Carlo Simulations & LLMs for Cybersecurity Risk Modeling

 Hadnagy, C. (2010).
 Social Engineering: The Art of Human Hacking.
 This book offers comprehensive insights into social engineering tactics, emphasizing the importance of understanding human psychology and manipulation techniques in cybersecurity.

-Keith Cox, Principal Security Engineer at Redbot Security
+Keith Cox, Security Engineer

 Keith has knowledge of malware development and supported red team engagements for Redbot Security and currently is the company's Principal Security Engineer.